 Self-isolation has become a social issue, for middle classes with a comfortable home and garden it is much more feasible than for a working-class family in a badly designed and crammed social flat.

-Shall we zoom about this? (laughs) I think it’s fantastic that the communication continues and perhaps even better because there is more time to think and reflect.
-Also interesting, the almost unthinkable happened but webinars are incredibly successful these days, with visitor numbers by far exceeding the capacity of a physical space.
+J v R: Shall we zoom about this? (laughs) I think it’s fantastic that the communication continues and perhaps even better because there is more time to think and reflect.
+Also interesting, the almost unthinkable happened.
+But webinars are incredibly successful these days, with visitor numbers by far exceeding the capacity of a physical space.
 Currently I am also ramping up my online-teaching skills at the TU.
 We still need to see what this will mean on the design output.
 But I sense a certain zoom and webinar fatigue as well …